ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: pre}

-    In this example output, a second subnet was added to the `2234945` public VLAN:
+    In this example output, a second subnet was added to the `2234945` public VLAN.
     ```
     Subnet VLANs
     VLAN ID   Subnet CIDR          Public   User-managed